Map-A-Droid/MAD/README.md

 #### Applications
 Install [RGC (Remote GPS Controller)](https://github.com/Map-A-Droid/MAD/blob/master/APK/RemoteGpsController.apk) and [PogoDroid](https://www.maddev.de/apk/PogoDroid.apk) (only necessary for MITM mode) on the phone.
 RGC must be installed as a system app.
 Best practice is to convert it to a system app with [link2sd](https://play.google.com/store/apps/details?id=com.buak.Link2SD).
-Both apps requires an Origin header field that's configured in mappings.json.
+Both apps require an Origin header field that's configured in mappings.json.
 These Origins need to be unique per running python instance.
 The websocket URI for RGC is `ws://<ip>:<port>` and the POST destination for PogoDroid is `http://<ip>:<port>`.
->The port for RGC is 8080 by default and can changed with `ws_port`.
+>The port for RGC is 8080 by default and can be changed with `ws_port`.
->The port for PogoDroid is 8000 by default and can changed with `mitmreceiver_port`.
+>The port for PogoDroid is 8000 by default and can be changed with `mitmreceiver_port`.

 >**The IP address is the IP of your server, not your phone!**

 To login into PogoDroid, you need a token.
 You can obtain a token by clicking on `Get Token` in PogoDroid and sending the command `!settoken <your_token>` to the MAD Discord Bot.
-This will only work, if you're a [Patreon supporter](https://www.patreon.com/user?u=14159560) and linked your account to Discord.
+This will only work if you're a [Patreon supporter](https://www.patreon.com/user?u=14159560) and linked your account to Discord.

+### Rubberbanding
+If you are experiencing weird and quick GPS jumps to the actual location from the phone, you can try these steps to fix it.
+ - Enable GMS reset
+ - Disable Google Play Services background data
+ - Set the device to GPS only
+ - Disable Wi-Fi location (same settings tab as GPS)
+ - Try flightmode with only Wi-Fi enabled
+ - Disable FusedLocation inside Google Play Services via [Service Disabler](https://play.google.com/store/apps/details?id=com.kunkunsoft.rootservicedisabler)

 ## Launching MAD
 Make sure you're in the directory of MAD and run: